Our Facilities

 - Minor Procedures Room - where we carry out dental treatment, dematting, lancing abscesses etc

-- Cat Ward - individual kennels of varying size where we look after our medical and surgical patients
+- Day Ward - individual kennels of varying size where we look after our medical and surgical patients who are with us for short periods.

-- Isolation Ward - a separate room with small number of kennels allowing us to isolate patients who may be infectious for others, or are a little more anxious about being in with us
+- Isolation Ward - a separate room with small number of kennels which allows us to isolate patients who may be infectious to others, or are a little more anxious about being in with us

 - Preparation Room - where we clean, pack and autoclave (sterilise) surgical instruments and drapes